Manan-Singh/Manan-Singh.github.io/README.md

 I have ~4.5 years of professional industry experience building and maintaining core back-end technology systems.
 In my time, I've worked on products ranging from low-latency, request-for-quote trading applications to highly available and distributed tax calculation platforms.

+If you have any questions for me or would like to call me, please send an email over to `manan@manandev.com`!